SharkMachine/psr18-shark/examples.md

 // The returned object is a PSR-7 request.
 Read more about it at https://www.php-fig.org/psr/psr-7/
 $request = $factory->createRequest('POST', 'https://request-uri');

-// You van add headers and request body here
+// You can add headers and request body here
 $request->getBody()->write('Message');
 $request = $request->withHeader('X-MyHeader', 'Data');